 Tofu cubes are coated in Cajun seasoned cornmeal, pan-fried to a crisp, and stuffed into crusty rolls with veggies and vegan Remoulade sauce to make these mouthwatering vegan po’ boy sandwiches.

 I didn’t even know what a po’ boy was until I ordered one at a vegan restaurant that was open very briefly while I lived in Philly.
 Are you familiar with them?
 A po’ boy is a Cajun sandwich that’s normally made with crispy cornmeal coated shrimp, lettuce, pickles, tomatoes, and Remolade sauce.

-Anyhow, what I remember about the tofu po’ boy was the smell of it cooking.
-It was so nice, and the fact that I had to wait forever for it to show up was pure torture, but then when it finally did find its way to the table it was pure awesome.
+What I remember distinctly about the vegan version was the smell of it cooking.
+All those spices!
+It was so nice, and the fact that I had to wait forever for it to show up was pure torture, but when it finally did find its way to the table it was pure awesome.

-It’s now ten plus years later and I’m finally getting around to making my own version of that sandwich.
-I knew I was onto something while the tofu was cooking and that peppery Cajuny aroma that I remembered started filling the house.
+It’s now fifteen plus years later and I’m finally getting around to making my own version of that sandwich.
+I knew I was onto something while the tofu was cooking and that peppery Cajuny aroma that I remembered started filling my house.